 Camden is a decidedly white-collar city, with fully 85.19% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Camden is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Camden who work in office and administrative support (14.92%), sales jobs (13.39%), and teaching (10.27%).

-The citizens of Camden are very well educated compared to the average community in the nation: 35.63% of adults in Camden have a bachelor's degree or even advanced degree.
+The education level of Camden citizens is very high relative to the national average among all cities (21.84%): 35.63% of adults in Camden have a bachelor's degree or even advanced degree.

 The per capita income in Camden in 2010 was $31,247, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
 This equates to an annual income of $124,988 for a family of four.
 However, Camden contains both very wealthy and poor people as well.